mvysny/bookstore-vok/README.md

 The Bookstore Example will be running on http://localhost:8080

+## Live Demo

+The [Live Demo of Bookstore-VOK](https://bookstore-vok.herokuapp.com/) is running on Heroku.

 ## Prerequisites

 The project can be imported into the IDE of your choice, with Java 8 installed, as a Maven project.